Who this Study is for:

 - You are not able to provide informed consent

-Join the Contact Registry for: Charcot Marie Tooth disease (CMT) to recieve updates on future research.
+Join the Contact Registry for: Charcot Marie Tooth disease (CMT) to receive updates on future research.